 3 // Contracts

-As you get closer to being ready to work with clients, you should have a professionally written, tailored contract ready to go.
+As you get closer to being ready to work with clients full time, you should have a professionally written, tailored contract ready to go.

 Working with people 1-on-1 through coaching or creative services?
 Then you need a 1-on-1 client services agreement.